 3.3.2 In order that the "criteria" in paragraph 3.2 may be applied.

-3.4.1 Contractors or grantees requesting residence abroad requirement waivers for alien employees deemed essential to NASA-supported work must provide the following information, to the extent applicable, for each affected Exchange Visitor:
+3.4.1 Contractors or grantees requesting residence abroad requirement waivers for foreign national employees deemed essential to NASA-supported work must provide the following information, to the extent applicable, for each affected Exchange Visitor:

 a.
 Identification of the NASA grants or contracts under which the Exchange Visitor is working.